IMPORTAPI() Custom Sheets Function

 IMPORTAPI().
 This function works similarly to Google Sheets functions like

-IMPORTJSON(), etc. It enables you to call your APIs (in JSON, XML, or CSV format) from directly within a Google Sheets cell, in addition to the standard method of requesting APIs via the add-on sidebar.
+IMPORTJSON(), etc. It enables you to call your APIs (in JSON, XML, or CSV format) from directly within a Google Sheets cell, instead of the standard method of requesting APIs via the add-on sidebar.